Pei-Tong/llm-zoomcamp-project/README.md

 ## Install and Set Up

-1. Create a Python Virtual environment and install the required dependencies
+1. Create a Python virtual environment and install the required dependencies
     ```
     pip install -r requirements.txt
     ```